Quickly exit

 3. Support for victims of crime

-4. Help and information services
+4. Assistance and information services

-Assistance and information for victims of crime
+Assistance and Information for Victims of Crime

 To obtain emergency assistance following a crime